Tosyne1-cell/LITA_PROJECT/README.md

 ### Conclusion:

 The SQL queries provided valuable insights into sales data, highlighting top-selling products, regions, and customers.
 The analysis also identified products with no sales in the last quarter.

+## III POWERBi

+### OBJECTIVE:

+- To Create a dashboard that visualizes the insights found in Excel and SQL.
+-  The dashboard should include:
+   A sales overview,
+  Top-performing products, and
+  Regional breakdowns